Presidency of John F. Kennedy: Bay of Pigs Invasion

 Despite the lack of direct U.S. military involvement, the Soviet Union, Cuba, and the international community all recognized that the U.S. had backed the invasion.
 Kennedy focused primarily on the political repercussions of the plan rather than military considerations.
 In the aftermath, he took full responsibility for the failure, saying: "We got a big kick in the leg and we deserved it.
 But maybe we'll learn something from it."
 Kennedy's approval ratings climbed afterwards, helped in part by the vocal support given to him by Nixon and Eisenhower.
 Outside the United States, however, the operation undermined Kennedy's reputation as a world leader, and raised tensions with the Soviet Union.
-The Kennedy administration banned all Cuban imports, convinced the Organization of American States to expel Cuba, and turned to the CIA to plot the overthrow of Castro through its Cuban Project.
 A secret review conducted by Lyman Kirkpatrick of the CIA concluded that the failure of the invasion resulted less from a decision against airstrikes and had more to do with the fact that Cuba had a much larger defending force and that the operation suffered from "poor planning, organization, staffing and management".
+The Kennedy administration banned all Cuban imports and convinced the Organization of American States to expel Cuba.
 Kennedy dismissed Dulles as director of the CIA and increasingly relied on close advisers like Sorensen, Bundy, and Robert Kennedy as opposed to the Joint Chiefs of Staff, the CIA, and the State Department.

+Operation Mongoose

+In late-1961, the White House formed the Special Group (Augmented), headed by Robert Kennedy and including Edward Lansdale, Secretary Robert McNamara, and others.
+The group's objective—to overthrow Castro via espionage, sabotage, and other covert tactics—was never pursued.
+In November 1961, he authorized Operation Mongoose (also known as the Cuban Project).
+In March 1962, Kennedy rejected Operation Northwoods, proposals for false flag attacks against American military and civilian targets, and blaming them on the Cuban government in order to gain approval for a war against Cuba.
+However, the administration continued to plan for an invasion of Cuba in the summer of 1962.